abulatek/abulatek.github.io/02rocketry.md

 ### Mach-alester I

 Our team participated in the NASA Space Grant Midwest High Power Rocketry Competition during the 2018-2019 school year, our second entry into the competition.
 The challenge of this competition was to build an **"efficient supersonic"** rocket---break the speed of sound during flight, but fly to the lowest possible maximum altitude.
 Our rocket, dubbed Mach-alester I, weighed in at less than 4.5 pounds with motors installed and stood only 3 feet tall.
 We launched the rocket in fall 2019 due to mud-related scrubs in the spring, and Mach-alester I only got in one flight before landing without a parachute and losing its fins.
-That launch was not our supersonic attempt, but

 <p align="center">
   <img src="https://abulatek.github.io/resources/mach_group_photo.JPG" width="100%" alt="Mach-alester I group photo" />